RogelioRFmx/google_data_analytics_project/README.md

 The data set is stored in an <a href="https://divvy-tripdata.s3.amazonaws.com/index.html" target="_blank">AWS server</a>

 # Data Structure
-Each .csv file contains a table with 13 columns with varying data types as shown below.
-Each column stands for a field that describes how people use Cyclistic's bike-sharing service.
-Each row represents an observation with the details of every ride.
+Each .csv file includes a table with 13 columns of different data types.
+Each column represents a field describing the usage of Cyclistic's bike-sharing service, while each row provides details of an individual ride.

-- ride_id = col_character(),
-- rideable_type = col_character(),
 - ride_id = col_character(),
 - rideable_type = col_character(),
 - started_at = col_datetime(format = ""),